GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 6. Commit and push the code to the repository.

 7. This process will fail because of the constraint we have introduced to the cluster.
-The error message can be viewed by running the nomos status command in the directory outside of the config sync repo structure.
-A resulting error message may look like this:
+The error message can be viewed by running the ```nomos status``` command in the root directory.
+A resulting error message may look something like this:

 ```
 KNV2010: unable to apply resource: admission webhook "validation.gatekeeper.sh"
  denied the request: [must-contains-labels] you must provide labels: {"owner"}
 ```

-8. Make the necessary changes to apply the owner label to the resource
+8. Make the necessary changes to add the owner label to the resource

 ```
 apiVersion: pubsub.cnrm.cloud.google.com/v1beta1